twitchfy/twitchfy-docs/src/content/docs/guides/chatbot/auth-twitch.md

 :::
 :::tip

 After generating your user token, it's crucial to store it securely, whether in a database or a file.
-It's important to note that tokens expire, but if you're using a user access token generated with the Authorization Code Grant Flow, it will be automatically refreshed by the package.
-However, you still need to persist it to retrieve it at the beginning of your application in case it stops functioning suddenly.
+It's important to note that tokens expire, but if you're using an user access token generated with the Authorization Code Grant Flow, it will be automatically refreshed by the package.
+However, you still need to persist it to retrieve it at the beginning of your application in case it stops working suddenly.

 To handle token refreshes, you can define a custom callback `onUserTokenRefresh` by overriding the Helix options like this: